Be found at the exact moment they are searching. Sign up and Get Listed

 Much has been written on the treatment of intra-familial trauma.
-Yet, little has focused on specific intervention strategies to help the traumatized individual who is avoidant of attachment.
-Many of our clients cope with traumatic attachment experiences by becoming emotionally distant, by minimizing painful feelings, and by devaluing intimacy, closeness, and vulnerability.
-With clients who adopt a help-rejecting, self-protective stance, psychotherapy can become a real challenge for both client and therapist.
+Yet few of these writings focus on specific intervention strategies to help the traumatized individual experiencing attachment avoidance.
+Many people in therapy are attempting to cope with traumatic attachment experiences by becoming emotionally distant, minimizing painful feelings, and by devaluing intimacy, closeness, and vulnerability.
+When individuals adopt a help-rejecting, self-protective stance, psychotherapy can become a real challenge for both client and therapist.

-Drawing on attachment theory and research, and upon a wealth of clinical experience, Dr. Muller will show how to work with such hard-to-treat clients, how to find points of entry and ways to make contact.
+Drawing on attachment theory and research and upon a wealth of clinical experience, Dr. Muller will show how people in therapy how to work with individuals who may be more difficult to treat and how to find points of entry and make contact.
 Using a relational, psychodynamic approach, he will consider strategies to develop the therapeutic relationship in order to help the client regain a sense of trust in others.
 This workshop will be an introduction to the issues focused on in Dr. Muller’s book.
 Theory is complemented by case examples.

 This web conference is designed to help clinicians:

 If you have any questions about this web conference or would like more information, please contact us here.